 Age Range: 10-14

 Next up is a vivid young adult graphic novel about Pri who finds a magical pashmina that transports her to a place where she learns about her Indian culture and finding peace as an Indian-American.
-The colors are gorgeous and anyone who’s ever struggled to fit in will connect instantly with Pri.
+The colors are gorgeous and anyone who’s ever struggled to fit in will connect instantly with Pri and her dilemmas.

 Written by: Tanya Lloyd Kyi